JPCatarino/RGBLedColorWheel/README.md

 This is how i built the circuit, but you may find a better way.
 ![Circuit Scheme](https://i.imgur.com/07y00fz.png)
 ## Known Bugs
-LED doesn't light up exactly with the chosen color (but somewhat close).
+LED sometimes doesn't light up exactly with the chosen color (but somewhat close).

 ## Built With